Other Names: American Ginseng, Panax Ginseng, San, Redberry, five fingers, man root, divine root, Root of life

 Ginseng is said to be highly good for the metabolism, and promotes general well being.
 It has a reputation as an aphrodisiac, but this seems to be totally based on the fact that it relaxes the overly tense person a bit.
 If you suffer from back pain or TMJ adding this to a tea of Catnip and slippery elm may help.
-It is also presumably useable as an ingredient in a meade or magewine.
+It is also presumably usable as an ingredient in a Meade or magewine.

 Dosage : This seems to vary, some say 1000 mg. a day, others more or less!
 I just break off a small piece of the dried root (aspirin size) and swallow it with the daily vitamin.

 Ginseng Native Habitat

 Ginseng is a perennial herb, native to Eastern N. America found from Maine to Georgia, west to Oklahoma and Minnesota.
 It grows in rich soils in cool woods.